 What is Risk Tolerance?
 A Guide for Parents & Teens

-future and spark an interest in personal finance.
+Perhaps your teen has an interest in personal finance and is can’t wait to learn about investing.
 But before even considering what type of investment portfolio might work for them, it’s important to give your kids an understanding of risk tolerance, and how their risk tolerance may be different from yours (or their peers).

 This primer can help you speak to your kid about risk tolerance, discover where they fall on the risk tolerance spectrum, and help them make smart decisions about investment risk levels when it’s time to invest their dollars.